biladina/hijridatetime/README.md

 //---------------- Or ---------------------
 $hijri->date("H:i A l, d F Y", time(), "fr")
 // will return in France language
-// will return 16:16 PM jeudi, 01 Ramadan 1441
+// will return 16:16 PM vendredi, 01 Ramadan 1441

 $hijri->GeToHijr(20, 02, 1976)
-// will return Array Hijri date[int month, int day, int year]
+// will return Array Hijri date[int month, int day, int year, int ln, int ml]

 $hijri->strToHijri("24 April 2020")
 // will return a Date in Hijri d-m-Y if not formated